trinkel/240522-opiTimerVanilla.test/resource/devNotes.md

 - Need getter to retrieve time remaining to each of the session segments. _??
 Should that be returned as from the getter rather than the Date object or getted separately_
 - !!
 Probably need to set Date to a variable with getter and then run time remain against the variable so we're not constantly accessing the clock (or are we?).

+- !!
+When looping through teams, use index to reference previous and next objects for previous and next team names.
+(As an alternative: Before looping through teams for actual use, loop through them to add previous and next team properties to each team object)

+- See **`teams.ts` class skeleton** below for more detail

 ### Function for calculating time remaining

 ```js